Maximizing the electric field strength in the foci of high numerical aperture optics: Introduction

 Based on earlier results obtained by others \cite{basset1986,sheppard1997} we follow a different approach in what follows here.
 Knowing that it is only electric dipole radiation that contributes to the focal electric field (see, e.g., Refs. \cite{basset1986,vanenk2004}), we calculate the distribution of the field incident onto the focusing device that gives the desired dipole radiation pattern after reflection/refraction by the focusing optics, as it was done for a parabolic mirror and linear dipole radiation in Ref. \cite{lindlein2007}.
 This approach is on the one hand the most direct one.
 On the other hand, it is conceptually simple in comparison to other methods.
-Besides temporal/spectral issues not treated here, this ansatz is the same as the time reversal argument given in Refs. \cite{lindlein2007,sondermann2007} (see also, e.g., Ref. \cite{lerosey2004} for time reversal focusing of microwaves and Ref. \cite{derosny2002} for acoustic waves).
+Besides temporal/spectral issues not treated here, this ansatz is the same as the time reversal argument given in Refs. \cite{lindlein2007,sondermann2007,quabis2000} (see also, e.g., Ref. \cite{lerosey2004} for time reversal focusing of microwaves and Ref. \cite{derosny2002} for acoustic waves). \footnote{We note that recently the approach we follow here has been applied for the case of an aplanatic lens \cite{chen2010b}.}

 Some of the results obtained here can in parts also be found in other publications \cite{sheppard1997,stamnes1996,sheppard1997-a,dhayalan1997}.
 However, a comprehensive study that covers all practically relevant cases is still lacking.
-Therefore, this paper is intended to deliver a recipe for maximizing the electric field in focusing applications, in particular the excitation of single atoms as envisaged in Refs. \cite{sondermann2007,tey2008-a,tey2008-np,zumofen2008p}.
+Therefore, this paper is intended to deliver a recipe for maximizing the electric field in focusing applications, in particular the excitation of single atoms as envisaged in Refs. \cite{sondermann2007,tey2009,tey2008-np,zumofen2008,piro2011}.
 In the next section, we will emphasize the importance of a large solid angle of illumination.
 In Secs. \ref{sec:intensity} and \ref{sec:polarization} the optimal intensity and polarization distributions will be derived for the cases of illumination by means of a parabolic mirror, a lens fulfilling the sine condition and an ideal thin lens.
 Since the experimental realization of these distributions may turn out to be rather involved, the overlap of 'standard' radiation modes with the ideal ones is treated in Sec. \ref{sec:overlap}.